 The Bristol landmark is going to be lit!

-Despite those quiet days in lockdown, Clifton Suspension Bridge in Bristol is still making sure we haven’t forgotten about it.
-It was previously the setting for a romantic dance between a Bristol couple, and now, it has been announced that the bridge will be putting on a show this spring.
+Despite those quiet days in lockdown, Clifton Suspension Bridge in Bristol is now back up and running with tours, and it even has a sparkly surprise coming your way.
+It was previously the setting for a romantic dance between a Bristol couple, and now, it has been announced that the bridge will be putting on a show this October.

 The most well-known landmark in Bristol is set to light up soon to “spread a giant smile across the city”, following a successful crowdfunding campaign.
 Local people and businesses who donated to Clifton Suspension Bridge’s Light the Night appeal last year have voted which colour to illuminate Clifton Suspension Bridge, with the result being blue.

 The Clifton Suspension Bridge light show will take place on the night of October 22, with the exact time unknown in order to run the event in a Covid-secure way.
 The team is hosting a live stream on Twitter, meaning the public can watch it at home and remain safe and warm.

 The Light the Night campaign, part of the UK-wide #SupportOurMuseums initiative run by the Museums Association, managed to raise a total of £13,390 in 28 days.
 The campaign was launched when staff from the Clifton Suspension Bridge Visitor Centre appealed for funds to support their work following a huge loss of income due to the lockdowns as a result of the coronavirus pandemic.